citusdata/citus/README.md

 If you're looking to get started locally, you can follow the following steps to get up and running.

-1. Install Docker Community Edition and docker-compose
+1. Install Docker Community Edition and Docker Compose
   * Mac:
     1. [Download](https://www.docker.com/community-edition#/download) and install Docker.
     2. Start Docker by clicking on the application’s icon.